nishanc/DotnetSignalRDemo/README.md

 ## Description

-Welcome to the Repository Name!
+Welcome to the Dotnet SignalR Demo!
 This repository contains code related to SignalR implementation in a sample application.

 ## What is SignalR?